ArthurAldrinRamos/Vanilla-JavaScript-Projects/README.md

 3. Pig Game
 -Created a random dice roll
--If the dice get's a 1, current score of the current player will go to 0 -Swithces player if the other player get's a 1
+-If the dice get's a 1, current score of the current player will go to 0 -Switches player if the other player get's a 1
 -First to hold 100 points wins
 -Current player's background card will highlight if it's their turn.